 Instructional design is a critical component in education, training, and eLearning.
-It helps create engaging, effective, meaningful learning experiences catering to learners’ diverse needs.
+It helps create engaging, practical, and meaningful learning experiences that cater to learners' diverse needs.
 The field of instructional design has evolved over the years, with various instructional design models emerging to offer unique perspectives and strategies for creating impactful instruction.

 This article will explore instructional design models, their applications, strengths, and weaknesses.
 Additionally, we are excited to announce the launch of our new eBook, "An Introduction to Instructional Design Models".
 Read on to discover how these models can revolutionise your approach to instructional design and how our eBook can serve as a valuable resource on your journey.